pingcap/docs-tidb-operator/en/v2-vs-v1.md

 #### `Binlog` (Pump + Drainer)

-This component has been deprecated.
-See [TiDB Binlog Overview](https://docs.pingcap.com/tidb/v8.3/tidb-binlog-overview/).
+This component is deprecated.
+For more information, see [TiDB Binlog Overview](https://docs.pingcap.com/tidb/v8.3/tidb-binlog-overview/).

 #### Dumpling + TiDB Lightning